 "You… killed her?"

-I didn’t know what was going on but I knew the normal Kiko would never answer me so simply like that about her past.
-It must be because she’s meditating, then I remembered her number one rule she told me after allowing me to meditate with her.
-‘Do not talk’ she told me.
+I didn't know what was going on but I knew the normal Kiko would never answer me so simply like that about her past.
+It must've been because she was meditating, then I remembered her number one rule she told me after allowing me to meditate with her.
+'Do not talk' she told me.
 I see why she said that now.

 "Yes.
 It was my fault… I killed her… my fault…"